 The amount of money you put down on the purchase of a home.
 The amount of a down payment is usually a certain percentage of the price of a home which varies from lender to lender, but is anywhere from 3-10%.
 Some lenders accept gift funds for down payment assistance from third party organizations.
 VA Home Loan Guaranteed mortgages do not require a down payment because the VA guarantees the loan.

-When you sell a property which has a mortgage lien, the remaining balance of the loan is paid to the lender at the time of the sale.
+When you sell a property that has a mortgage lien, the remaining balance of the loan is paid to the lender at the time of the sale.

 The money placed on a purchase agreement that shows a buyer wants to purchase a home.
 This money is given to the real estate or title agent so that the seller holds the home until necessary appraisals and inspections can be completed and the closing of the loan takes place.